sorebear/banner-ad-framework/READEME.md

 }
 ```

 Banners deployed to doubleclick studio do not use traditional anchor tags, but handle all linking through javascript.
-The necessary javascript functions will be built from the information that is provided here.
+The necessary javascript functions will be built from the information that is provided in this links object.
 Links are explained in further details in [Section 1.4](#14-banner-links).

 ## 1.2: Scaffolding

-After you have fillder out `banners.json` to your project's specifications, there are two scaffolding processes you can run.
+After filling out `banners.json`, there are two scaffolding processes you can run.
 If you do not have Gulp globally installed, each task covered here can also be accessed by running `npm run <gulp-task>`.

 ```
 gulp scaffold
 ```
 This task will build out the file-structure and generate a couple files for you based on the contents of `banner.json`.
-If you alter the banners object in `banner.json` file and re-run this command, it will build files for the new banners but will not remove any previous banners that were created.
+If you alter the banners object in `banner.json` file and re-run this command, it will build files for the new banners and will **not** remove any previous banners that were created.

 ```
 gulp re-scaffold